 Post-16 education

-As a parent or carer, you want to ensure your child has access to the right opportunities for them when they leave school.
-There are lots of options out there, and this guide is here to help you understand each one.
+As a parent or carer, you want to ensure your child has access to the right support, opportunities, and environments to help them thrive in the next stage of life.

 Different types of post-16 education

-When your child turns 16, their school education may come to an end, but this marks the beginning of new opportunities.
+When your child turns 16, they must continue in education or training until age 18, but that doesn’t mean they have to stay in school.
 There are a wide variety of pathways available as they transition to adulthood, each offering different ways to explore further education, work, and personal growth.

 Further education colleges

-Further education colleges provide a variety of courses, including academic qualifications like A-levels and vocational qualifications such as BTECs or NVQs.
+Further education colleges offer a variety of courses, including academic qualifications like A-levels , vocational qualifications such as BTECs or NVQs, and technical qualifications called T Levels.
 For young people with SEND, these colleges often offer additional support services, such as learning support teams and specialist staff to meet specific needs.

 If your child thrives in a more independent environment but still needs extra help, further education colleges could be a great fit.